 Generation Mindful was founded by physical therapist, mom of four, and parent educator Suzanne Tucker.
-The idea for the company came when graduates from her positive parenting classes were asking for tools to help them stay connected, especially when they were feeling stressed.
-Suzanne saw a need to help adults move past theory and more practically (and playfully!) into the art of connecting with their kids.
+The idea for the company came when graduates from her positive parenting classes were asking for ideas to help them connect with their kids, especially when they were feeling overwhelmed and stressed.
+Suzanne saw a need to help adults move more practically (and playfully!) into the art of connecting with their kids.
 And Generation Mindful was born.

 Generation Mindful offers tools, toys, and programs to connect the generations (playfully!), nurturing the human spirit.

-Suzanne is not interested in adding more "have-to's" or "should's" into the world; only "get-to's" and "can we please?!?!?", thus Generation Mindful's commitment to cplayful connection.
+Suzanne is not interested in adding more "have-to's" or "should's" into the world; only "get-to's" and "can we please?!?!?", thus Generation Mindful's commitment to playful connection.

 Her goal is to leave each person Generation Mindful touches feeling more seen, more connected, more supported...more enough.
 Present to themselves, the ones they love, and the little moments of life.

 Suzanne leads regular Infant Massage and Positive Parenting classes in St. Louis, Missouri where she and her husband have a holistic outpatient rehabilitation center.
 She is the founder of My Mommy Manual, an online community inspiring parents to "look inside themselves for instructions".
 She founded Generation Mindful in 2016.

 A lover of life's little moments, Suzanne plans to spend the rest of her life collecting them.
 She wrote the Generation Mindful Manifesto as a love note to you: